Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 Persons to register in the EES system

-Third-country nationals traveling to the Schengen area for a short stay (maximum duration of 90 days in a period of 180 days), whether or not they are subject to the short-stay visa requirement, will be required to be registered in the Entry/Exit System (EES).
+Third-country nationals traveling to the Schengen area for a short stay (maximum duration of 90 days in a period of 180 days), whether or not they are subject to the short-stay visa requirement, are required to be registered in the Entry/Exit System (EES).

 Third-country nationals who are refused entry shall also be registered in the EES system.